mushroomfire/mdapy/README.rst

 V0.8.7 (Under development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Updated Taichi to 1.6.0, which decreases the import time and has some performance improvement.
+- Updated Taichi to 1.6.0, which decreases the import time ans supports Python 3.11.
-- Python 3.11 support.
+- Fix bug in read data.

 V0.8.6 (4/22/2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^